copious-world/copious-registry/README.md

 npm install -g xxhash32-addon
 ```

 If the build is not in sync with your version of Linux, the other build may be.

 These should be installed prior to using the registy class.

 Originally, I made xxhash32-node-cmake to use the cmake module build and to use nan.
 Older versions worked fine.
 The mos recent is having some problems.

-## Purpose

-The original purpose of this module was to provide interfaces for handling receipt and management of publication of meta data.
-The meta data are just JSON objects.
-So, one may think of this module as a small collection of utilities classes that keep references, JSON object, to other data.

-The objects that refer to other data may provide protocol based paths, URLs, to assets which may be fetched by the protocols.
-The paths may be modules that may be loaded by node.js.

-The JSON object may store data themselves.
-However, the application developer should keep in mind that the classes provided here make some attempt to keep all the objects in memory.
-Typically, the data refers to some larger object BLOB that can be accessed when it is needed.
-One use has objects refering to the data with IDs (Intergalactic IDs) that can be used to access BLOB assets over a repository bridge.

 ### Basic Features